robot5000-design/ms1-band-website/README.md

 ### **Features**

-All pages have a nav element with navigation links at the top of the page.
+Common to all pages, a nav element with navigation links at the top of the page.
 This is fixed on mobile where the smaller screen results in more scrolling.
+A navbar is also utilised on smaller screen sizes.
+Icons have been used to completment all headings.

+In addition all pages have a constant footer which contains links to social media, terms(doesn't exist) and privacy(doesn't exist).
+These links provide interactive feedback when hovered over, they change colour.

+Customised Bootstrap was used to help with the responsiveness and layout of the site.
+In addition targeted media queries were used to assist with this.

+More detailed information on features of each page:

 *1. Home:*